 Generally, hazards should be controlled by use of ventilation and it should not be necessary to use respirators.
 Contact the Industrial Hygiene Program for help in evaluating the need for a respirator.
-If one is needed and you are medically qualified to wear a respirator, obtain one of the correct type and size from the Industrial Hygiene Program.
+If one is needed and you are medically qualified to wear a respirator, obtain one of the correct types and size from the Industrial Hygiene Program.
 A respirator will be provided at no charge to employees and researchers if one is needed to keep their exposure below applicable PELs".
 Do not use a lab mate's respirator.
-The MIT Respirator Protection Program is described in full at http://ehs.mit.edu/site/content/respiratory-protection
+The MIT Respirator Protection Program is described in full at https://ehs.mit.edu/workplace-safety-program/personal-protective-equipment/